TobinWilson/malamute/factory-pattern/readme.md

 }
 ```

 The benefits?
-We can instantiate objects on the fly, and assign responsibility (i.e. instantiation) on a single class, the factory.
+We can instantiate objects on the fly.
+Our core purpose--object instantiation--becomes the responsibility of a single class, the factory.

 ```
 Category: Creation patterns